toastyboost/react-collapser/README.md

 ## Why

 Average size of most popular accordion packages are between 6.9 - 44.3kb (minified).
 Most of their features are not in demand.
-Time to improve it.
+Made on classes.

 ## Features